 “How could a 5-year-old remember that?”

 The film’s slight weakness is at first a strength.
 The musical opening, a Twin Peaks-esque dance in the hills, is ghostly and beautiful, yet utterly baffling, setting up a story that’s as much about a parent whose actions are irrationally informed by her maternal instincts.
 Her investigation is a ballet among mistrustful locals and lazy policemen.
 But the strange twists, first poetic, are too much when her solo adventure feels constructed for a big finish.
-It’s still a fine film; it just didn’t grow up into what I was hoping.
 I blame the parents.

 Okja (2017) – 8/10